Dharanidhar1482/Dharanidhar1482/README.md

 - 👋 Hi, I’m @rpdharanidhar
-- 👀 I’m interested in ... codeing
+- 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ... c, c++ ,python
 - 💞️ I’m looking to collaborate on ... a AI, ML projects with the superioir to fetch some knowledge
 - 📫 How to reach me ... rpdharanidhar@gmail.com , dharanirp2002@gmail.com